James Dean: Auto racing hobby

-In 1954, Dean became interested in developing a career in motorsport.
-He purchased various vehicles after filming for East of Eden had concluded, including a Triumph Tiger T110 and a Porsche 356.
-Just before filming began on Rebel Without a Cause, he competed in his first professional event at the Palm Springs Road Races, which was held in Palm Springs, California, on March 26–27, 1955.
-Dean achieved first place in the novice class and second place at the main event.
-His racing continued in Bakersfield a month later, where he finished first in his class and third overall.
-Dean hoped to compete in the Indianapolis 500, but his busy schedule made it impossible.
+In 1954, Dean developed a serious interest in motorsport.
+After filming for East of Eden concluded, he bought a Triumph Tiger T110 motorcycle, and in March 1955—just as East of Eden was being released—he purchased a Porsche 356 Super Speedster convertible.
+Driving the Speedster and its 1,500 cc engine, he placed in several major racing events.
+Shortly before filming began on Rebel Without a Cause, he entered his first professional competition at the Palm Springs Road Races on March 26–27, 1955.
+Dean won the novice class and finished second in the main event.
+On May 1, 1955, he raced the Speedster at Minter Field in Bakersfield, California, placing third.
+He hoped to compete in the Indianapolis 500, but his schedule made participation impossible.

-Dean's final race occurred in Santa Barbara on Memorial Day, May 30, 1955.
-He was unable to finish the competition due to a blown piston.
-His brief career was put on hold when Warner Brothers barred him from all racing during the production of Giant.
-Dean had finished shooting his scenes, and the movie was in post-production when he decided to race again.
+Dean's final race took place in Santa Barbara on Memorial Day, May 30, 1955.
+A blown piston forced him to withdraw from the event.
+His brief racing career was then paused when director George Stevens barred him from racing during the production of Giant.
+Dean had completed his scenes, and the film had entered post‑production, when he decided to return to racing.